-Eastern Souvenirs is electro-folk psych-pop project of Seattle-based songwriter Brian Fisher with Nicholas Blodgett joining live on drums.
-Building on loops of rattling, world percussion instruments, minimalist electronic beats and lush layers of guitar and synthesizer, Eastern Souvenirs creates sonically immersive songs that thrive on the push and pull of foreign and familiar.
+Eastern Souvenirs has a lot of layers.
+Organic and electronic, clean and distorted, familiar and esoteric—the dualism of sounds holds everything in balance.
+Seattle-based songwriter Brian Fisher is joined live by Nicholas Blodgett on drums and Gabe Martinez on synthesizers.
+Building on loops and samples of world percussion instruments, syncopated beats and lush layers of guitar and synthesizer, Eastern Souvenirs creates sonically immersive songs that thrive on the push and pull of foreign and familiar.

 The project began in 2014 as a home recording project utilizing looping and sampling of various world percussion instruments sent back as gifts from Fisher’s in-laws overseas.
 Underneath the ambient rattling of seed pods, rain sticks and wind chimes, this mix of textures and influences gives a transportive quality to the music.
 The arpeggiating melodies of the classical guitar against the backdrop of synthesizers and percussive ambience create lush and vivid sonic environments.
 Their debut album was released in February 2017 by BIG BLDG RCRDS.